 Crisis Point Theatre: a theater of danger and opportunity has been operating on a high level of success and excitement for many years.
 This year is not much different from the others however, this year your favorite Crisis Point Theatre board members have made it their mission to extend more help for students.
 Crisis Point would like to invite anyone to come and learn more about what goes on behind the curtain.
 We would like to invite all the seniors with projects looming to contact us, in order to see how we could better serve your needs.
 We understand how hectic senior shows can be; we would like to be a spring board for your success in anyway that is possible.
 We have a large amount of “goods” in storage which we would be happy to lend out to help.
 Please contact Crisis Point at cpoint@umn.edu or visit our website http://www.tc.umn.edu/~cpoint/ for more information.

 Our season this year is going to be fantastic!
-Look for more details on Crisis Point call board or visit
+Look for more details on Crisis Point call board or visit the backstage pass for more information.
+Wishing you all a wonderful semester!

 Your friends at Crisis Point Theatre!